Urinary tract infection (UTI) in cats

 Antimicrobials / antibiotics:

-• Initially, the veterinarian will prescribe an antibiotic that is commonly used for treating UTIs in order to provide immediate relief to the cat.
+• Initially, the veterinarian will prescribe an antibiotic that is commonly used for treating UTIs to provide immediate relief to the cat while awaiting results of urine culture and sensitivity.

-• Once the culture and sensitivity results are received, a different antibiotic that targets the identified bacteria may be prescribed.
+• Once the culture and sensitivity results are received, a different antibiotic that targets the identified bacteria may be prescribed if needed.

 • After the course of antibiotics is given, another urinalysis is performed to check if the infection has resolved.